 The Eden Prairie Police Department Support Division consists of the Records, Dispatch, Professional Development, Community Service/Animal Control, Retail Crime, Zoning and Licensing and Chaplain units.
-The Support Division is led by Lt.
-Matt Sackett.

 The Records Unit maintains the police records system, which processes reported complaints, crimes and calls for service.
 The Records Unit also maintains the stolen/found property inventory.